 Are you a representative

 Match.com officially launched online in April 1995 as the pioneer for the online dating industry.
 Match.com serves 24 countries and hosts websites now in 15 different languages.
 With a simple message, Match.com is available to help singles find the kind of relationships they're looking for.

 Match.com members form a diverse, global community of singles who share common goals - to meet other singles, find dates, form romantic relationships and meet life partners.
 Young and old, gay and straight, from around the world, singles come to Match.com to flirt, meet, date, have fun, fall in love and to form meaningful, loving relationships.

 Read our Match.com reviews (below) to see what other online daters are saying about this company.

-Match.com has been the worlds largest dating site since the online dating industry began.
+Match.com has been one of the worlds largest dating sites since the online dating industry began.
 This company has had many years to understand how online dating services work and have matching features more complicated than most other online dating sites today.
 Because there is such a large user base registered, Match.com's dating algorithm is more effective and precise about picking "Mutual Matches" than ever.
 In 2013, Match.com had 1.9 million paid subscribers.
 Every day, more than 3.9 million people visit the match.com site.